 Gates open at 8:00am and close at sunset.
-Toilets open 8:00am to sunset.
+Toilets open from 8:00am until sunset.

 This is Napier's newest cemetery, opened in 1985.
 The northern crest, topped by a trig point, offers extensive views of farmland and the suburbs of Napier.
 Before the earthquake of 3 February, 1931, this low-lying expanse was covered by the waters and mudflats of the great Ahuriri Lagoon.